--A minimum of 3 courses (9 credit hours) taken at the 300-level or above.
+-A minimum of 3 courses must be taken at the 300-level or above.

--A maximum of 2 courses (6 credit hours) from study abroad or transfer credit.
+-A maximum of 2 courses can be taken outside of HART course offerings, including courses from study abroad or transfer credit.

 Additional details on fulfilling the requirements of the minor can be found on the General Announcements page.